singhal/singhal.github.io/_pages/people.md

 - **Melissa Diaz**: Melissa was a biology undergraduate student & studied lizard behavior.
 She graduated in December 2018 and is currently working as instructional support while pursuing her Masters in education.
 - **Andrea Hernandez**: Andrea spent two years in the lab studying rarity in the desert plants _Encelia_.
 Andrea is currently a graduate student pursuing her PhD on fungi & global change at UC Irvine.
 - **Mayra Padilla Flores**: Mayra spent nearly three years in the lab studying hybridization in the desert plants _Encelia_.
 Mayra is currently a Process Biologist working in food safety.
 - **Nicole Roberts**: Nicole completed her Masters in the lab studying ecological niche modelling in bats.
+She is currently exploring careers in GIS; you can find her code base and projects [here](https://github.com/Octoberweather)
 - **Liz Solis**: Liz spent nearly three years in the lab sutdying hybridization in the desert plants _Encelia_ and the species status of the lizard _Ctenotus zastictus_.
 Liz is currently a PhD student studying venom evolution & microbiomes at University of New Mexico.
 - **John Wrath**: John spent nearly three years in the lab studying the central-marginal hypothesis in Australian lizards.
 John is currently working as a citizen journalist while applying to graduate school.